eelcovv/elixos/README.md

 For manual access to the live installer:

-    just live_setup_ssh       # Start sshd and set root password just ssh_authorize        # Add your SSH key to the live VM
+    just live_setup_ssh       # Start sshd and set root password just ssh_authorize USER   # Add your SSH key to the live VM

 ## 📈 Installation Flow Visualization